 I grew up in the 1950’s and 1960’s at Wilsons Creek, up in the mountains out from Mullumbimby in Northern New South Wales.
 I was raised on a banana plantation amidst the steep slopes of rainforest and wet sclerophyll (gum) forest and occasional cliff outcrops.
 The creek we swam in was a very clear, clean freshwater rainforest creek with big deep pools.
 People now in the City, would give their `eye’ teeth for it as my late father used to say.

-It was a hard and simple life with a Dad and Mum and three younger brothers (Gerald, Rick and Colin).
+It was a hard and simple life with a Dad and Mum and three younger brothers (Gerald, Rick, and Colin).
 My father had come through the Great Depression of the 1930’s.
 His father had died when he was only thirteen and he had had to leave home and fend for himself.
-He had learnt many lessons of self-sufficiency …. personally and economically.
+He had learned many lessons of self-sufficiency …. personally and economically.

 The bunch is then lowered down on top of the trashed leaves, cut from the top of the stool and carried with the hooked stalk over your shoulder along the row to a central collecting area.
 That is why we always wore our ‘Banana Clothes’ …. the sticky sap from the cut stalk would permanently stain our clothes.